wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

 ### Changed functionality

-Wallarm node 3.0 is **totally incompatible with previous Wallarm node versions**.
-Before updating the modules up to 3.0, please carefully review the list of [Wallarm node 3.0 changes](what-is-new.md) and consider a possible configuration change.
+Wallarm node 3.x is **totally incompatible with Wallarm node of version 2.18 and lower**.
+Before updating the modules up to 3.x, please carefully review the list of [Wallarm node changes](what-is-new.md) and consider a possible configuration change.

 ???
-"Set of changes in Wallarm node 3.0"
+"Set of changes in Wallarm node updated from version 2.18 or lower to version 3.2"
     **Changes in supported installation platforms**

     * Dropped support for the operating system Ubuntu 16.04 LTS (xenial)